Registration is open for the 2023-24 season.

 FLL Competitive robotics is open to 5th - 8th grade.
 5th grade participation is subject to space availability.
-For the 2022-23 season, we are transitioning to a model where 8th graders will be co-captains.
-On each team there will be two co-captain roles: Innovation Project Co-Captain and Robot Game Co-Captain.
+8th graders are expected to play the role of team co-captains.

 Teams meet twice a week.
 Students are required to attend at least one practice weekly (preferably both practices).
-Tuesday is a mandatory practice, and Wednesday is strongly recommended but optional.
 Due to all the requirements and deliverables required by FIRST, practicing twice a week will allow our teams to qualify for Regional participation.